-- Consider the forms of data extraction, data processing, and data-driven automation that impact your life and your community.
-You can focus either general issues or problems related to the effects of data collection and use on you and your community or on a particular data project or data policy.
-Ask the following questions: - o Are choices made by technology developers and implementers to acquire and use data equitable, ethical, and justifiable? - Do these choices advance the wellbeing of my community and its members?
-Do they safeguard individual dignity and autonomy as well as social solidarity, interpersonal connection, and democratic agency? - Do they align with human rights and fundamental freedoms? - o Do these choices advance a more equitable and just society or do they exacerbate existing inequalities and patterns of discrimination? - o Do these choices preserve or combat harmful relations of power? - Have transparent processes occurred, on the part of data collectors, processors, and users, to air and communicate the rationale behind their choices to build and use data systems? - Have assessments of the potential adverse or beneficial social and ethical impacts of these choices to acquire and use data been made public? - Have affected individuals and communities been engaged and involved in such impact assessments? - Where such evaluative processes and impact assessments have either not occurred or not been made public, how can members of my community demand transparency and effective remedy for these deficits? - Consider the role that practices of data extraction, data processing, and data-driven automation play in your community.
-Ask the following questions: - How have data-practices been introduced into my community? - Has this been done with public consent, community involvement, and social license? - o Was my community able to contest the implementation of these data practices? - How may I promote public dialogue into the underlying cultural and political assumptions of the data systems that have been introduced into my community?
+- Consider the forms of data extraction, data processing, and data-driven automation that impact the individuals and communities under your policy remit.
+Ask the following questions: - o Are the choices made (by technology developers and implementers) to acquire and use data equitable, ethical, and justifiable? - o Do these choices advance the well-being of these communities, its members, and the biosphere?
+Do they safeguard individual dignity and autonomy as well as social solidarity, interpersonal connection, and democratic agency? - o Do they align with human rights and fundamental freedoms? - Do these choices advance a more equitable and just society, or do they exacerbate existing inequalities and patterns of discrimination? - o Do these choices preserve or combat harmful relations of power? - Have transparent processes occurred, on the part of data collectors, processors, and users, to air and communicate the rationale behind their choices to build and use data systems?

+- Have assessments of the potential adverse or beneficial social and ethical impacts of these choices to acquire and use data been made public? - o Have affected individuals and communities been engaged and involved in such impact assessments? - Where such evaluative processes and impact assessments have either not occurred or not been made public, how can I advance policies, standards, law, and regulation through which members of impacted communities can demand transparency and effective remedy for these deficits? - Consider the role that practices of data extraction, data processing, and data-driven automation play in the communities under your policy remit.
+Ask the following questions: - o How have data-practices been introduced into these communities? - o Has this been done with public consent, community involvement, and a social license? - o How, if at all, have these communities been informed about the introduction of such practices? - o Have these communities been able to contest the implementation of these data practices? - How can I advance policies, standards, law, and regulation that promote public dialogue into the underlying cultural and political assumptions of the data systems that have been introduced into these communities? - To what extent do decision-making processes which currently determine the implementation of data systems enable contestation, revision and prohibition?
+How can I introduce policy initiatives that enable community-led practices of contestation, revision, and prohibition in decision-making processes, whilst protecting their physical, psychological, and moral integrity?